Chapter 10 - A Simple Mission

 The tribe lent her a young stallion, and though she could tell it was another sort of test, the rambunctious horse was well enough behaved under her experienced hands that the hunters warmed to her quickly.

 They were almost done, with enough pheasant and coney to feed the tribe and their guests when she saw it.
 A rustle in the grass before them.
 Yua whistled a wren's call without thinking, but the tribesmen didn't know the signals the Rangers of the Southernwood used.
 Half of them stopped -which was her intent- and a few swiveled their mounts to face her curiously.
-But the one right in the path of the shaking grass kept going -just turning in his seat to look back at her.
+But the one right in the path of the shaking grass kept going, just turning in his seat to look back at her.

 Something red exploded from the golden fronds, wings spread to catch the late afternoon light shining through the leathery membrane.
 The hunter's horse reared in surprise, though the man managed to keep his seat.
 The others lifted their bows.